What does a Merchandising Internship do?

 Designed ads and assisted in creating comic preview magazines using InDesign

-Some of the skills we found on merchandising internship resumes included "powerpoint," "pos," and "sales floor."
-We have detailed the most important merchandising internship responsibilities below.
+Common skills that a merchandising internship uses to do their job include "powerpoint," "pos," and "sales floor."
+You can find details on the most important merchandising internship responsibilities below.